|A money-making machine?|

-I have started naming this kind of trades Tenkan trades, because in my mind they are like a movement in Aikido, which is called Tenkan.
-I have been a live long Aikido practitioner and I hold a black belt in Judo and Aikido.
+I have started naming this kind of trades Tenkan trades because in my mind they are like a movement in Aikido, which is called Tenkan.
+I have been a life long Aikido practitioner and I hold a black belt in Judo and Aikido.

 Tenkan is a Japanese word.
-Now, my Japanese is bad / non-exisiting, however, I always understood that the word Tenkan can be translated into: Pivot.
+Now, my Japanese is bad / non-existing, however, I always understood that the word Tenkan can be translated into Pivot.
 And this is exactly what this method tries to do.
 It tries to get in a position opposite to the latest price movement at the exact moment that price starts to pivot and changes direction.

 - Trading psychology and mindset

-I am only human, I am no machine, let alone a money making machine.
-So when my money is on the line, it effects me.
+I am only human, I am no machine, let alone a money-making machine.
+So when my money is on the line, it affects me.

-It effects the way I think and the decisions I make.
+It affects the way I think and the decisions I make.
 This is not only true for trading, but it becomes particularly evident when you are trading.